StevenGolovkine/website/content/home/experience.md

   date_start = "2016-06-15"
   date_end = "2016-08-15"
   description = """
   Internship.
-The aim of the internship was a comparison of survey estimators for the *National Survey of College Graduation.
+The aim of the internship was a comparison of survey estimators for the *National Survey of College Graduation*.

   Software: **R**
   """